JasCodes/animated_indexed_stack/README.md

 # AnimatedIndexedStack

-`AnimatedIndexedStack` is extension of `IndexedStack` with ability to provide custom transitions on index change; by providing `RouteTransitionsBuilder`.
+`AnimatedIndexedStack` is alternative of `IndexedStack` with ability to provide custom transitions on index change; by providing `RouteTransitionsBuilder`.
+Each child of stack can also be manually built using named parameter `pageBuilderList` which is list of `RoutePageBuilder`.

 ## Getting Started

-Expample coming soon
+Example

+* Simple Tab Selector